 Back to catalog

 Pale Moon is a fork of an old Firefox version, before the user interface change that put off many people.
-But is it a worthy alternative to FF in terms of privacy?
-Versions 27.7.2 and 28.1.0 were both tested for this article.
+Version 28.4 was used to write this article.
+This article replaces an old article (here).

-By default, Pale Moon's start page is set to https://palemoon.start.me, and it will automatically make a connection to it upon its first run.
-That page will then (again) make a bunch of requests for various trackers - here is a list:
+By default, Pale Moon's home page is set to https://palemoon.start.me, and it will automatically make a connection to it upon its first run.
+This page connects to Google Analytics, which can fingerprint and track you across the internet.

-Pale Moon blocks privacy enhancing addons like noscript, citing this rationale for blocking such an imporant addon: "NoScript is known to cause severe issues with a large (and growing) number of websites.
-Unless finely tuned for every website visited, NoScript will cause display issues and functional issues. " So, it looks like Pale Moon's developers are actively working against the intrests of its privacy-concerned users, and would rather allow websites to execute malicious ECMAScript programs on unsuspecting user's machines, than to be blamed for a broken website.
-To disable this blocklist, set extensions.blocklist.enabled to false in about:config.
+Pale Moon by default won't allow you to install the privacy-enhancing addon noscript, citing this rationale for blocking such an imporant addon: "NoScript is known to cause severe issues with a large (and growing) number of websites.
+Unless finely tuned for every website visited, NoScript will cause display issues and functional issues. " To disable this blocklist, set extensions.blocklist.enabled to false in about:config.

 Pale Moon will automatically update itself, addons and search engines, as well as its blocklist.xml file with the addons it considers "malicious".
 Some of these can be turned off from the GUI, and some only from about:config.